Karatsuban/MAS_Project/README.md

 On the right, there are buttons separated into two parts: the Simulation actions and the Map actions.

-Among the Simulation actions, there are only two:
+Among the Simulation actions, there are five of them:

 + Reset: this button allows the user to reload the map and redraw the bots at their original places